symfony/symfony-docs/contributing/code/git.rst

 Whenever a pull request is merged, all the information contained in the pull request (including comments) is saved in the repository.

-You can easily spot pull request merges as the commit message always follows this pattern:
+You can identify pull request merges as the commit message always follows this pattern:

 .. code-block:: text